jyntran/aws-cert/notes/developer-associate.md

 - polls the queue periodically and only returns a response when a message is in the queue or timeout is reached
 - more efficient

+Delay Queues
+- postpone delivery of new messages to a queue for a number of seconds
+- remain invisible to consumers for duration of delay period
+- standard: changing setting only affects new messages
+- FIFO: affects the delay of messages already in queues
+- when to use
+  - large distributed applications
+  - need to apply a delay to an entire queue of messages
+  - e.g. allow databases time to update before sending notifications
+- managing large messages: 256KB up to 2GB in size
+- S3 to store messages
+- Amazon SQS Extended Client Library for Java to manage
+  - specify messages are always stored in S3 or only messages > 256KB
+  - send message which references a message object stored in S3
+  - get message object from S3
+  - delete a message object from S3
+- also need AWS SDK for Java

 ## SNS

 *Simple Notification Service*